FasTracks/FasTracks-BE/README.md

 ### FasTracks FE x FasTracks FE

 Only one endpoint is exposed for FasTracks BE: `/api/v1/playlists`.
-With proper authentication and playlist criteria, a playlist JSON is returned.
+The BE receives proper authentication and playlist criteria, an BE makes a `POST` request to the Spotify API and a playlist JSON is returned.

 FasTracks FE sends the user's auth token and playlist preferences in the parameters of the POST request to the FasTracks BE endpoint `/api/v1/playlists`